Dubai Customs: 12.6k Tons Of Goods Valued AED948m Cleared For EXPO - UrduPoint

 Dubai Customs: 12.6k Tons Of Goods Valued AED948m Cleared For EXPO

+With EXPO2020 Dubai around the corner, Dubai Customs announced they completed 1,432 customs declarations for EXPO goods, with 12,600 tons of goods, that has a value of AED948 million, cleared especially for the grand event

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 27th Sep, 2021) With EXPO2020 Dubai around the corner, Dubai Customs announced they completed 1,432 customs declarations for EXPO goods, with 12,600 tonnes of goods, that has a value of AED948 million, cleared especially for the grand event.
+Dubai (UrduPoint / Pakistan Point News - 27th September, 2021) With EXPO2020 Dubai around the corner, Dubai Customs announced they completed 1,432 customs declarations for EXPO goods, with 12,600 tons of goods, that has a value of AED948 million, cleared especially for the grand event.

 ”